analysiscenter/batchflow/doc/parallel.md

 ```

 ### Init's additional arguments
-Take into account that all arguments passed into actions are also passed into init function.
+Take into account that all arguments passed into actions are also passed into `init` function.
 So when you call:
 ```python
 some_pipeline.some_parallel_action(10, 12, my_arg=12)
 ```
-The init function will be called like that:
+The `init` function will be called like that:
 ```python
 init_function(10, 12, my_arg=12, arg_from_parallel_decorator=True)
 ```
 This is convenient when you need to initialize some additional variables depending on the arguments.
-For instance, to create a numpy array of a certain shape filled with specific values or set up random state or even pass additional arguments back to action methods.
+For instance, to create a numpy array of a certain shape filled with specific values or set up a random state or even pass additional arguments back to action methods.

 ## Post function
-When all parallelized invocations are finished a `post` function is called.
+When all parallelized invocations are finished the `post` function is called.

 The first argument it receives is the list of results from each parallelized function.
 ```python